Today, we’re going to be reviewing some of the best running shoes for bad ankles.

 The heel counter hasn’t changed a whole lot.
 There’s a little bit of kind of 3D engineering around the back, but both hug the foot really well.
 Mizuno have been able to do that for quite a while now.

-ON is a Swiss company winning all kinds of awards for their technology.
+ON is a Swiss company that has won all kinds of awards for their technology.
 It’s one of the fastest-growing running shoe companies in the US and in the world.

 The Cloudflyer is ON’s premium stability shoe and it’s going to be great for that runner that wants to go long distance and people that need more support in general.